OnkelTem/anki-ultimate-geography-ru/TRANSLATE.md

   - `JSON` is the original JSON-file;
   - `CSV` is a CSV-file to export data into.

-This is how we can export country names:
+This is how we export our country names:

 ```
 $ { echo "name"; jq -r '. | .notes[] | .fields[0] | [.] | @csv' < Ultimate_Geography.json; } > CountryNames.csv